sam-may/higgs_dna_tutorial.github.io/index.md

 - Some jobs are taking forever to run, can I just ignore them and have HiggsDNA merge my outputs?
     - Yes, you can run `scripts/run_analysis.py` with the `--retire_jobs` option which will deem each sample x year as "complete" provided that at least 1 job has finished.
 If 0 jobs have finished for a given sample x year, it will wait until there is at least 1 finished and then deem the sample x year as "complete".
     - You can undo this and resubmit the retired jobs with the `--unretire_jobs` option.
 HiggsDNA will remerge your output files and properly adjust scale1fbs for MC samples.
+- It takes forever to find the files for my samples, can this be sped up?
+    - Yes.
+When specifying samples through `xrootd` directories or DBS 3-slash format (accesssed through `dasgoclient`), it can take a while to query all of the files.
+The `SampleManager` will create a copy of your original samples `json` with the full list of files printed out.
+This will have the same name as your original catalog with `"_sample_manager_full"` appended to the end.
+In ensuing runs, you can switch your config `json` to point to this version of the catalog by changing the `["samples"]["catalog"]` field.

 ### 3.1.2 Creating a config file